 Grind the coffee beans

-Grinding the coffee beans adds another layer to the process of making a perfect cup of jo, and it makes for a much better cup of coffee.
+Grinding the coffee beans adds another layer to making a perfect cup of jo, making a much better cup of coffee.

 Keep coffee fresh

 How to keep coffee fresh